CBIIT/R-PIMixture/README.md

-Refer to https://github.com/liccheung for the latest R package
+This is PI-Mixture for an older version of R, refer to https://github.com/liccheung for the latest R package